Checkmarx/kics/e2e/README.md

 <b>Example 4:</b> A test case that executes a command and checks:
 - Status code output
 - Generated <b>log file</b> content

-In contrast to what is expected for results and payload, the log files don't have a file to make the comparison, instead of that, the kics has a validation function that has the same aim as the validation that verifies the output CLI.
+In contrast to what is expected for results and payload, log files don't have a file to compare, instead KICS validates logs like it validates CLI's output.
-In this case, the validation function will receive the log file data as its input, and you can do any kind of regex or text validations in the log file content.
+In this case, the validation function will receive the log file data as its input and you can use any regex or do text validations in the log file content.

-The example below generates an output file called: <i>"E2E_CLI_038_LOG"</i> and create a validation function expecting 3 matches in the generated log file content.
+The example below generates an output file called: <i>"E2E_CLI_038_LOG"</i> and creates a validation function expecting 3 matches in the generated log file content.

-In addition, it is necessary to remove the files that will be generated  during the test by adding them to removeFiles (required only for test cases that generates files from results/payloads/logs).
+In addition, it is necessary to remove files generated during the test, adding them to `removeFiles` (required only for test cases that generates files from results/payloads/logs).

 ```go
 // E2E-CLI-038 - KICS scan command with --log-path